shibdib/SlothBot/readme.md

 # Overlord

 An Artificial Intelligence for the programming game Screeps.

+THIS BOT IS BEING REPLACED - USE AT YOUR OWN RISK

 This code is designed to function fine with no user interaction.
 It also uses flags to allow the user to guide it if they desire.